OpenSILEX/docs-community-dev/docs/localInstallation.md

 Netbeans users: configuration files are located in `~/OpenSILEX/phis-ws/phis2-ws/src/main/profiles {profile name}`.

-Profile could be used with the following command line (`-P` option):
+Profile could be used with the following command line (`-P` option) from a terminal opened at `~/OpenSILEX/phis-ws/phis2-ws` :

 ```bash
 mvn install -Ptest